Updated July, 2013

 - San Francisco CityPass – Save money on popular attractions.

 - SF Weekly – Calendar for concerts, movies, and special events.

 - GGMG – Wonderful guide to San Francisco’s best playgrounds.

 - The 38 Essential Restaurants in San Francisco – Great picks.

 - The airport to downtown on BART train.

 Top 10 things to do with kids in San Francisco

-The Exploratorium.
-The popular Exploratorium, located in the Marina District, has loads of hands-on science projects for kids.
+The popular Exploratorium, newly located on Pier 15 and completely refurbished, has loads of hands-on science projects for kids.
 They can make giant soap bubbles, learn about electrical circuits, explore light refraction, and more in a variety of permanent and rotating exhibits.
 The Exploratorium is located at 3601 Lyon Street.
-Children three and under are free; admission for older children and adults ranges from $12 to $15 per person.
+Children five and under are free; admission for older children and adults ranges from $19 to $25 per person.
 Admission is discounted 50% if you purchase a CityPass.